Names of God in Judaism: Erasing the name of God

 From this it is understood by the rabbis that one should not erase or blot out the name of God.
 The general halachic opinion is that this only applies to the sacred Hebrew names of God, not to other euphemistic references; there is a dispute as to whether the word "God" in English or other languages may be erased or whether Jewish law and/or Jewish custom forbids doing so, directly or as a precautionary "fence" about the law.

-The words God and Lord are written by some Jews as G-d and L-rd as a way of avoiding writing any name of God out in full.
-The hyphenated version of the English name (G-d) can be destroyed, so by writing that form, religious Jews prevent documents in their possession with the unhyphenated form from being destroyed later.
+The words God and Lord are written by some Jews as G-d and L-rd as a way of avoiding writing any name of God in full.
 Alternatively, a euphemistic reference such as Hashem (literally, 'the Name') may be substituted, or an abbreviation thereof, such as in BH (בְּעֶזרַת הַשֵׁם B'ezrat Hashem 'with the help of the Name').